-The Centre for Global Disability Studies is home to two grant programs open to University of Toronto affiliated researchers: our flagship Small Grants Fund, and our new Graduate Student Summer Research Fellowship.
+The Centre for Global Disability Studies is home to two grant programs open to University of Toronto affiliated researchers: our flagship Small Grants Fund (rolling deadline), and the annually awarded Graduate Student Summer Research Fellowship.

 Grants of $100-$1500 will be awarded based on merit of the proposal and demonstrated excellence of the applicant, assessed in terms of contribution to the spirit of each award category and the mission of the centre.
 Successful proposals, with the exception of funds to address disability access barriers for researchers or subjects, will directly engage the interdisciplinary field of disability studies, ableism, and the lived experience of disabled people.

 Types of Small Grants

 Grants are offered in the following categories.
 Please carefully review the categories and in your application select one option that best fits your proposed project (although in many cases, the categories will overlap).

 - Accessible Research Small grants to support accessibility for researchers or research participants with disabilities.
 This can include addressing access barriers to research activities at field sites, archives, laboratories, etc. or disability access needs related to disseminating or presenting research (e.g. a research study requiring accommodations than typical grant budgets allow in a given city; a graduate student researcher with diabetes who needs financial assistance to ensure they will have sufficient insulin throughout a year long period of research abroad; a faculty researcher who will present at a conference but needs extra funds for a support worker to travel).